It’s A Date (1940)

 After the guests depart, Pam, Georgia, and Sara (Cecilia Loftus), a sort of grandmother/confidante/assistant, relax in the huge apartment.

 Fun fact: Kay Francis famously had a lisp and pronounced the letters “L” and “R” as “W.” So it seems a little cruel to choose “Sara” as her companion’s name!
 In fact, the dialogue is loaded with “R’s”, which makes me wonder if the screenwriter, Norman Krasna, wasn’t a fan of Francis.
-You can watch the scene here:

-Fun fact: the Drake apartment even resembles the one in Nancy Goes to Rio with the piano and the huge window in the back.
+Another fun fact: the Drake apartment even resembles the one in Nancy Goes to Rio with the piano and the huge window in the back.
 But one big change between the films is that the Sara character is replaced by a funny grandfather with Casanova tendencies played by Louis Calhern.

 Anyway, soon after the party, Georgia and Sara head to Honolulu for a six-week vacation/intensive prep for Ober’s new play, and Pam goes upstate to her summer stock troupe.